- Written by Terry Turner

 Delaying retirement can improve a retiree’s financial outlook.
 There are several reasons for this.

-Researchers at the National Bureau of Economic Research found that a 66-year-old who works just one year longer will see a 7.75% increase in retirement income adjusted for inflation.
+Researchers at the National Bureau of Economic Research found that a 66-year-old who works just one year longer and delays taking Social Security by one year will see a 7.75% increase in retirement income adjusted for inflation.

 Social Security benefits account for 83% of that increase.